Childminders are childcare professionals, from a range of backgrounds, who can offer:

 • flexible hours to suit you (some offer weekend/overnight care)

-Children are cared for in the childminders home.
+Children are educated and cared for in the childminders home for more than 2 hours at a time.
+They need to be registered with either Ofsted or a Childminder Agency.
 Often other children or the childminder’s own children are present.

 Childminders must be 18 years of age or over to register.
 Childminders are either registered with Ofsted or an Ofsted registered childminder agency.

 Before becoming a childminder you will need to undertake a training course.
-This has to meet the requirements of Ofsted or the childminder agency you are registering/registered with (there are no Childminder Agencies operating in the Oldham area currently).
+This has to meet Ofsted's requirements.
+Or, those of your childminder agency.

-All childminders must meet the requirements of the Early Years Foundation Stage if they are caring for children less than 5 years of age.
+All childminders must meet the requirements of the Early Years Foundation Stage.
+They must do this if they are caring for children under 5.

-In your work as a childminder, you will be expected to record information about children’s development, health and behaviour.
-As such, you will need to notify the Information Commissioner's Office (ICO) that you are a ‘data controller’ for data protection purposes.
+In your work as a childminder, you will record information about children.
+This includes their development, health, learning, and behavior.
+You will need to tell the Information Commissioner's Office (ICO) this.
+You are a ‘data controller’ for data protection.

 You can find out if you need to register with the ICO or not, by using their online self-assessment tool.

-A registered childminder is usually self-employed and will be responsible for their own tax and national insurance.
-Childminders will need to comply with HMRC guidance and have the option of using the services of an accountant.
+A childminder is usually self-employed.
+They are responsible for their own tax and national insurance.
+Childminders must follow HMRC guidance.
+They can also use an accountant.

-Childminders are responsible for marketing their own business and may want to find out if there is a need in the area.
+Childminders market their own business.
+They may want to find out if there is a need in the area.

-Please note: If living in rented property, you will need written agreement from your landlord to run a childminding business from home.
+If you rent, you need written permission from your landlord.
+You need it to run a childminding business from home.

 Becoming a childminder